-The loss of a family member due to another person’s negligence is a painful situation that you shouldn’t face alone.
+Losing a family member due to another person’s negligence is a painful situation you shouldn’t face alone.
 Indiana law permits you to seek accountability from the responsible person, and our attorneys can assist you with your case.

 When a loved one dies unexpectedly, the expenses can pile up.
 You not only lost someone dear to you but also any income they made, and the costs related to death, such as burial and funeral costs, add up fast.
 If someone else caused the death of your loved one, it should not be on you to shoulder the financial burden.